vm75/inditrans/README.md

 # inditrans

-A functional transliterator library for most common [Indic/Brahmic](https://en.wikipedia.org/wiki/Brahmic_scripts) scripts.
+A functional transliterator library for the most common [Indic/Brahmic](https://en.wikipedia.org/wiki/Brahmic_scripts) scripts.

 - No dependencies and no server needed.
 Near native performance.
 - Supports ITRANS toggle transliteration with ## and skipping XML tags